1 – Plant Identification

 When we camp, my daughter likes to spend some of her time trying to tame a campsite chipmunk.

 One method of homeschooling that is popular with some is called gameschooling.
 Gameschooling like the name implies, is learning by playing board games.
-There’s lists and lists of games to play for each academic subject.
+There are lists and lists of games to play for each academic subject.

 We’ve been playing games on our family camping trips since I was a small child, and now I carry on that tradition with my daughter.